 - Helps in reducing gastric problems that arise during pregnancy.

-5. Fresh fruit juices
+5. Fresh pressed juices

 - Fresh fruit juices are rich in vitamin C, potassium, immune-boosting antioxidants, and essential micronutrients like folate.